-The evidence for accelerated stages of expansion in our Universe's cosmological evolution has been increasing over the last years.
-The first of such periods, cosmic inflation, would have occurred in the very early Universe, giving birth to a flat, homogeneous, and isotropic space-time, filled with thermalized radiation and imprinted with nearly scaleinvariant and adiabatic perturbations.
-The second, late-time cosmic acceleration, reflects a much lower energy scale and only unfolds in the low-redshift universe.
-Support for these phases of cosmological evolution comes from a number of complementary and increasingly precise probes that explore both the late and the early Universe [1-3].
-The implications of cosmic acceleration for fundamental physics will be further scrutinized with the next generation of experiments, e.g., the Euclid satellite, the Dark Energy Spectroscopic Instrument, and the Square Kilometer Array [4-6].
+The evidence for accelerated stages of expansion in our universe's cosmological evolution has been increasing over the last years.
+The first of such periods, cosmic inflation, would have occurred in the very early universe, giving birth to a flat, homogeneous and isotropic space-time, filled with thermalized radiation and imprinted with nearly scale-invariant and adiabatic perturbations.
+The second, late-time cosmic acceleration, reflects a much lower energy scale and only unfolds in the low redshift universe.
+Support for these phases of cosmological evolution comes from a number of complementary and increasingly precise probes that explore both the late and the early universe [1-3].
+The implications of cosmic acceleration for fundamental physics will be further scrutinized with the next generation of experiments, like the Euclid satellite, the Dark Energy Spectroscopic Instrument and the Square Kilometer Array [4-6].

-The simplest known mechanism for acceleration, a cosmological constant, cannot satisfactorily explain cosmic inflation without the introduction of a mechanism for its decay and a departure from scale invariance of the initial perturbations.
-Since inflation has to end, a more natural explanation is that it is produced by an additional dynamical degree of freedom, whose energy density eventually decays into dark matter and standard model particles [7,8].

-Concerning the late-time acceleration, the cosmological constant is able to explain current observations for cosmic acceleration, but it suffers from many theoretical problems that make the investigation of alternatives a compelling task [9-11].
+The simplest known mechanism for acceleration, a cosmological constant, can not satisfactory explain cosmic inflation without the introduction of a mechanism for its decay and a departure from scale invariance of the initial perturbations.
+Since inflation has to end, a more natural explanation is that it is produced by an additional dynamical degree of freedom, whose energy density eventually decays into dark matter and standard model particles [7, 8].
+For what concerns the late-time acceleration, the cosmological constant is able to explain current observations for cosmic acceleration, but it suffers of many theoretical problems, which make the investigation of alternatives a compelling task [9-11].
 A simple possibility to address the two phases of cosmic acceleration is the introduction of scalar degree(s) of freedom.
-Indeed, scalar fields are compatible with the symmetries of the cosmological space-time, can easily produce cosmic acceleration, and occur naturally as limits of high-energy theories of gravity.
-The search for models able to explain cosmic acceleration has triggered considerable interest in alternative gravitational theories (see [12] for a recent review).
+Indeed, scalar fields are compatible with the symmetries of the cosmological space-time, can easily produce cosmic acceleration and occur naturally as limits of high energy theories of gravity.
+The search for models able to explain cosmic acceleration has triggered considerable interest in alternative gravitational theories (See [12] for a recent review).

-In particular, scalar-tensor (ST) theories of gravity have existed in the literature since the early 1960s, when alternative theories were developed in parallel to increasingly precise tests of gravity in the Solar System [13].
-The interactions present in old-school Jordan-Brans-Dicke (JBD) theories [14] constitute the first generation of ST theories, which was soon developed to be a consistent framework for alternatives to Einstein gravity [15,16].
-Recent developments in extra dimensions and massive gravity have also uncovered new theoretical frameworks that produce viable modifications of gravity: The generalization of the interactions found in the 5-dimensional Dvali-Gabadadze-Porrati braneworld model [17] led to the proposal of Galileon ST field theories [18], which also arise naturally in the recently proposed de Rham, Gabadadze, Tolley ghost-free massive gravity [19] and bigravity [20] in the limit in which gravity decouples (see dario@physics.technion.ac.il zumalacarregui@thphys.uni-heidelberg.de
+In particular, scalar-tensor (ST) theories of gravity have existed in the literature since the early sixties, when alternative theories were developed in parallel to increasingly precise tests of gravity in the Solar System [13].
+The interactions present in old-school Jordan-Brans-Dicke (JBD) theories [14] constitute the first generation of ST theories which was soon developed to a consistent framework for alternatives to Einstein gravity [15, 16].
+Recent developments in extra dimensions and massive gravity have also uncovered new theoretical frameworks which produce viable modifications of gravity: the generalization of the interactions found in the 5-dimensional Dvali-Gabadadze-Porrati braneworld model [17] led to the proposal of Galileon ST field theories [18], which also arise naturally in the recently proposed dRGT ghost-free massive gravity [19] and bigravity [20] in the limit in which gravity decouples (see [21, 22] for reviews).

-[21,22] for reviews).
 While the aforementioned theories describe essentially different infrared physics, they are characterized by the same set of derivative interactions of the scalar field in the decoupling limit.